AliElSaleh/RiftBuild/README.md

 ---

 # How to write a .build file
-Writing a .build file is simple and straightforward.
-It almost has no syntax
+Writing a .build file is simple and straight-forward.
+It almost has no syntax.

 ```make
 Compiler clang # or gcc/cl or you can specify an absolute or relative path to your C compiler